 Louis Vuitton is one of the world’s most recognised luxury fashion brands, thanks to its distinctive monogrammed accessories and clothing.
-But with a hot new artistic director on board, has the 164-year-old French fashion house updated its values for the 21st century?
-We ask, how ethical is Louis Vuitton?
+But with Virgil Abloh as artistic director on board, has the 164-year-old French fashion house updated its values for the 21st century?
+Join us as we answer the question: how ethical is Louis Vuitton?

-The recent appointment of Virgil Abloh as Louis Vuitton artistic director of menswear, shook up the fashion industry.
+The appointment in 2018 of Virgil Abloh as Louis Vuitton’s artistic director of menswear shook up the fashion industry.
 The American designer/DJ/stylist was originally known for being Kanye West’s creative director.
-He has since made waves with his luxury streetwear label, Off-White—worn by the likes of Jay-Z, ASAP Rocky, Beyonce and Rihanna.
+He has since made waves with his luxury streetwear label, Off-White—worn by the likes of Jay-Z, ASAP Rocky, Beyonce, and Rihanna.

 While the designer’s appointment can be seen as democratising luxury fashion and bringing youth culture to an elite brand, is the house of Louis Vuitton also addressing ethical and sustainable fashion concerns of the younger generations?